 Rebecca is an experienced nonprofit and development leader with a passion for art, history, and community development.
 An alumna of Georgetown University and an adopted Ohioan since 2004, she lives in Columbus' Fifth by Northwest neighborhood with her two children and their former shelter dog.

-Rebecca is currently listening to The Gray Area.
+Rebecca is currently listening to Barbie: The Album.